Defending the environment can be a death sentence – DW – 11/30/2022

 More than 1,700 environmental and land defenders have been killed in the last decade.
-Most of them were Indigenous people, a DW analysis shows.
+Most of them were Indigenous people — and most were in Latin America, a DW analysis shows.
+Efforts to protect them are nascent.

 https://p.dw.com/p/4JqxA